 According to this classification for the Chatkal River, this criterion is equal to 0.50, which corresponds to the type of the rivers of snow-glacier nourishment.
 As in the previous chapter, it was noted that the Chatkal River flows into the Charvak reservoir.
-Charvak HES (hydroelectric station) with a capacity of 600 MW (four with a 150 MW hydroelectric units each) is one of the largest hydroelectric power plants in The Central Asia (see Fig. 3.3).
-The Charvak hydrologic junction has crucial integrated importance for the development of the national economy sectors in the region, first of all, hydropower energy, regulation of river stream and irrigation of fertile lands [10].
-The coastline of the reservoir is almost 100 km and at half these lengths there are occupied by many recreation areas, boarding houses and children's camps [11].
+Charvak HES (hydroelectric station) with a capacity of 600 MW (four with a 150 MW hydro electric units each) is one of the largest hydroelectric power plants in The Central Asia (see Fig. 2.9.1).
+The Charvak hydrologic junction has crucial integrated importance for the development of the national economy sectors in the region, first of all, hydropower energy, regulation of river stream and irrigation of fertile lands [15].
+The coastline of the reservoir is almost 100 km and at half these lengths there are occupied by many recreation areas, boarding houses and children's camps [16].
 The gate of the watercourse is located in the upstream of The Chirchik River - that is a right tributary of The Syr Darya River.
-Figure 3.2 shows the location of the Charvak reservoir and the Charvak hydroelectric power station.
+Figure 2.9.1 shows the location of the Charvak reservoir and the Charvak hydroelectric power station.

-Figure 3.3 - View of Charvak Reservoir and Charvak HES from Google Earth.
+Figure 2.9.1 - The Charvak Reservoir and Charvak HES in Google Earth, green arrow points to the North.

 The average annual discharge of the Chirchik River at the hydrological station near to HES is 208 m3/s; the maximum observed flow rate is 1600 m3/s; the average annual storage 6.6 km3.
 The Rivers Pskem, Koksuv, Chatkal, Nauvalaysai, Mazarsai and Yangikurgansai flow into the reservoir as well as drains of many small springs.
+In Table 2.4, the main characteristics of the reservoir and HES are given [15].

 Length of the Dam, m 770

 Maximum depth at the Dam, m 148

-Maximum discharge through construction ($P = 0,01\%$), m 3 /s 2400
+Maximum discharge through construction ($P = 0.01\%$), m 3 /s 2400

-Discharge through HES building, m 3 /s 500
+Discharge through HES building, m /s 500

-Total volume of the reservoir, million m 3 2006
+Total volume of the reservoir, million m 2006

 Active volume of the reservoir, million m 3 1580

 Maximum projected height of the Dam, m 168